 Abrasive Toothpaste Cleaning

 The abrasive toothpaste comes in various flavors you can choose from.
-It also smells and tastes like the common toothpaste but has an abrasive consistency, which ensures that your teeth are cleaned through the scrubbing.
+It also smells and tastes like common toothpaste but has an abrasive consistency, which ensures that your teeth are cleaned through the scrubbing.

-The next step in a deep dental cleaning is professional flossing.
+The next step in deep dental cleaning is professional flossing.
 This type of flossing is different from regular flossing at home.
 It is thorough flossing conducted by an expert who will get to the deep parts of your teeth to eliminate any tartar or particle that may cause serious dental issues.

 Application of Fluoride Treatment

 This is the final step involved in deep teeth cleaning in Houston, whereby your dentist would apply a fluoride treatment to your teeth.
 This will help to protect your teeth against dental cavities for many months after deep dental cleaning near my procedure.
 The fluoride comes from a foamy gel placed on your teeth using a mouthpiece.
 The gel is allowed to remain there for some minutes for effective performance.
 The fluoride can also be a fluoride varnish applied on the tooth surface with a little brush.

 Don’t hesitate to contact us today to know more about deep dental cleaning or if you have any questions about deep teeth cleaning in Houston.